silverstripeltd/silverstripe-discoverer/docs/detailed-result-handling.md

 `$Records`, and `$Facets`.

 ## `Query` class
 The `Query` class provides the original query that was used for matching results.
-This is available should you wish to include `Showing results for "test"` or similar text on your results page.

-**Important:** When including `$Query` in the template it should be noted that this could contain raw user input and you may need to handle sanitisation of this value to mitigate against cross-site scripting (xss) attacks.
+**Important:** If you need to include the search term on the page (for example, `Showing results for "test"`) you will need to handle sanitisation of this value to mitigate against cross-site scripting (xss) attacks.

 ## `Record` class